bokkypoobah/SnipCoin/audit/README.md

 The crowdsale contract will generate `Transfer({contract owner}, {participantAddress}, {tokens})` events during the crowdsale period and this event is used by token explorers to recognise the token contract and to display the ongoing token sale progress.

-The *SnipCoin* token contract is [ERC20 token standard]https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md) compliant with the following features:
+The *SnipCoin* token contract is [ERC20 token standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md) compliant with the following features:

 * `decimals` is correctly defined as `uint8` instead of `uint256`
 * `name` is `SnipCoin`
 * `symbol` is `SNIP`
-* `transfer(...)` and `transferFrom(...)` will return throw if there is an error instead of returning false.
+* `transfer(...)` and `transferFrom(...)` will throw if there is an error instead of returning false.
 A 0 value transfer will return true
 * `transfer(...)` and `transferFrom(...)` have not been built with a check on the size of the data being passed.
 This check is not an effective check anyway - refer to [Smart Contract Short Address Attack Mitigation Failure](https://blog.coinfabrik.com/smart-contract-short-address-attack-mitigation-failure/)
-* `approve(...)` does requires that a non-zero approval limit be set to 0 before a new non-zero limit can be set.
+* `approve(...)` does require that a non-zero approval limit be set to 0 before a new non-zero limit can be set.
 Refer to [this](https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729) for further information

 This *SnipCoin* token contract does not use *SafeMath* but has the checks to prevent unsigned integer math overflows and underflows.